Soft Tournament Equilibrium: Background and Related Work

 \subsubsection{The Top Cycle (Smith/Schwartz Set)}

-The Top Cycle, also known as the Smith set \citep{Good1971} or the Schwartz set \citep{Schwartz1990}, is one of the most important tournament solutions.
+The Top Cycle, also known as the Smith set \citep{Smith1973,Good1971} and closely related to the Schwartz set \citep{Schwartz1990}, is one of the most important tournament solutions.
 It is based on the notion of dominance and reachability.
 An agent $a$ dominates a set of agents $S$ if $a$ beats every agent in $S$.
 A set of agents $C$ is a dominant set if every agent in $C$ dominates every agent not in $C$.
 An agent $a$ can reach an agent $b$ if there is a directed path from $a$ to $b$ in the tournament graph.

-The Top Cycle, denoted $\TC(T)$, is the smallest non-empty set of agents $C \subseteq \mathcal{A}$ such that every agent in $C$ can reach every agent in $\mathcal{A}$.
-Equivalently, it is the set of all agents that can reach every other agent in the tournament.
-It is also the smallest dominant set.
-The Top Cycle is always non-empty and unique.
-It consists of a single initial strongly connected component of the tournament graph, plus all the components reachable from it.
-If a Condorcet winner exists (an agent that beats all other agents), the Top Cycle consists of only that agent.
+The Top Cycle, denoted $\TC(T)$, is the set of agents that can reach every other agent in the tournament:

+Equivalently, in a tournament it is the unique inclusion-minimal non-empty dominant set.
+In the condensation directed acyclic graph of strongly connected components, it is the unique source strongly connected component, not that component together with all components reachable from it.
+If a Condorcet winner exists (an agent that beats all other agents), the Top Cycle consists only of that agent.
 The Top Cycle satisfies many desirable properties, including Condorcet consistency, monotonicity, and composition consistency \citep{Laffond1996,Brandt2023}.